viking-saver/windows-itpro-docs/windows/security/book/index.md

 To address the ever-growing and changing threat landscape, we announced the [Secure Future Initiative (SFI)][LINK-1] in November 2023.
 The SFI endeavors to advance cybersecurity protection across all our company and products.

 Microsoft is committed to putting security above all else, with products and services that are secure by design and secure by default.
-We synthesize more than [65 trillion signals daily][LINK-2] to understand digital threats and criminal cyberactivity<sup>[\[1\]](conclusion.md#footnote1)</sup>.
-Through the SFI initiative we've dedicated the equivalent of 34,000 full-time engineers to the highest priority security tasks.
+We synthesize more than 65 trillion signals daily to understand digital threats and criminal cyberactivity<sup>[\[1\]](conclusion.md#footnote1)</sup>.
+Through the SFI initiative, we've dedicated the equivalent of 34,000 full-time engineers to the highest priority security tasks.
 We continuously apply what we learn from incidents to improve our security and privacy models, security architecture, and technical controls.

 ### Security by design.
 Security by default.

 Working together with a shared focus is key to improving global security, from individuals and organizations to governments and industries.
-The world is moving toward a [secure by design and secure by default][LINK-3] approach, where technology producers are tasked with incorporating security during the initial design phase, and offering products that deliver protection right out of the box.
+The world is moving toward a [secure by design and secure by default][LINK-2] approach, where technology producers are tasked with incorporating security during the initial design phase, and offering products that deliver protection right out of the box.
 As part of our commitment to making the world a safer place, we build security into every innovation.
 Windows 11 is secure by design and secure by default, with layers of defense enabled on day one to enhance your protection without the need to first configure settings.
 This secure-by-design approach spans the Windows edition range including Pro, Enterprise, Enterprise IoT, and Education editions.
-Copilot+ PCs are the fastest, most intelligent Windows devices ever, and they are also the most secure.
+Copilot+ PCs are the fastest, most intelligent Windows devices ever, and they're also the most secure.
 These groundbreaking AI PCs come with secured-core PC protection and the latest safeguards like Microsoft Pluton and Windows Enhanced Sign-in Security enabled by default.

-With the exception of Windows IoT Long-Term Servicing Channel (LTSC) editions, support for Windows 10 is ending soon on October 14, 2025.
+Except for Windows IoT Long-Term Servicing Channel (LTSC) editions, support for Windows 10 is ending soon on October 14, 2025.
 Upgrading or replacing outdated devices before Windows 10 support ends is a critical priority for building a strong security posture.
 Discover why organizations of all sizes, including 90% of Fortune 500 companies, are relying on Windows 11.

 ### Security priorities and benefits